Management Groups

 • The targets for questions, actions, and reporting.

-• User permissions for targeting to particular devices based on Management Group membership.
+• User permissions for targeting particular devices based on Management Group membership.

 Management Groups are created in two different ways: